Waiviogit/waivio/README.md

 - `src/store` - reducers, actions and selectors
 - `src/client` - UI conponents

-##Project tools
+## Project tools

 - `react-intl` - translation tool

-##Common conversation
+## Common conversation

-- Dont use class components.
+- Don't use class components.
-- Dont use props dectructuring.
+- Don't use props dectructuring.
 - Use lodash dectructuring.
 - In your commit you need fix translations and nightmode.

-##Code style
+## Code style

-Just use prettier and adhere ESLint recomendations.
+Just use prettier and adhere ESLint recommendations.

 ## Git conversation
 You need checkout branches and create pull request _only_ for `dev`